saurabhkumarr99/Ipo-Tracker-Web/README.md

 - Node.js and npm (Node Package Manager) installed on your computer.
 - Node.js: [Download and Install Node.js](https://nodejs.org/)

-Follow these steps to run the Blog App locally:
+Follow these steps to run the IPO Tracker App locally:

 1. **Unzip the IPO Tracker & Currency Pulse Dashboard App:**